 Andrea Kitta is a folklorist with a specialty in medicine, belief, and the supernatural.
 She is also interested in Internet folklore, narrative, and contemporary (urban) legend.
-Her current research includes: vaccines, pandemic illness, stigmatized diseases, health information on the Internet, medical and nursing students' reactions to medical professionals on television and in the media, and doctor/patient communication.
+Her current research includes: vaccines, pandemic illness, contagion and contamination, stigmatized diseases, disability, health information on the Internet and doctor/patient communication.

-Andrea is a Professional Associate in the Department of Pediatrics at Memorial University of Newfoundland.
-She is the recipient of the Bertie E. Fearing Award for Excellence in Teaching (2010-2011), and her monograph, Vaccinations and Public Concern in History: Legend, Rumor, and Risk Perception,won the Brian McConnell Book Award in 2012.
+Dr. Kitta is the recipient of the Bertie E. Fearing Award for Excellence in Teaching (2010-2011), and her monograph, Vaccinations and Public Concern in History: Legend, Rumor, and Risk Perception, won the Brian McConnell Book Award in 2012.
 She also participated in the 2012 US-China Exchange Program between the American Folklore Society and the China Folklore Society.
 Her research on vaccines won the Bernard Duval Prize at the Canadian Immunization Conference and she received the Graduate Student Union's Award for Teaching Excellence for 2008.
-She is an active member of the American Folklore Society and serves as a co-convener for the Dance and Movement Section.

 BA in History, Slippery Rock University of Pennsylvania